top of page

 (Notice how shopping for food, cooking the food, and eating the food each take their quantity of spoons, as do driving to work and actually working.)

 For people with chronic illness (self-avowed “Spoonies”), there is a severe shortage of spoons; we start the day with about 12 (this number varies widely based on condition and daily flare-ups) and must rest for several hours to generate a few more.
+We have those old phone batteries that only charge to 27% and drain too quickly; we live paycheck to paycheck in the energy bank.
 The infections and dysfunction in our bodies destroy our metabolism, hormones, and thus energy levels.
 Like a tight budget, we must learn to evaluate what must be done on a given day, and spend energy only on those activities.
 If we use spoons on anything else, we risk not having enough energy to keep appointments, or even eat.
-Sometimes we can borrow spoons against tomorrow, but it usually means tomorrow we will stay on the couch.
+Sometimes we can borrow spoons against tomorrow, but it usually means tomorrow we will have to stay on the couch.

 My own spoon budget looks something like this: I absolutely must get out of bed and use the toilet, take my medication and eat 3 meals a day.
 Because of my food sensitivities, I have to do the cooking (from scratch) of those 3 meals, which leaves 3 spoons worth of dishes in the sink.
 That’s a baseline of about 12 spoons.
 I’m already stretching the typical Lymie budget.
 I must rest after each meal in order to load more spoons for the next one.
 On days when I do laundry, I often don’t change out of my pajamas or even wash my face in the morning, because I don't have enough spoons to do laundry AND get dressed - I have to choose one.
 Every spoon counts.
 If I have 4 spoons left, I can either wash my hair, go to a doctor’s appointment, or go to the grocery store.
 Only on a rare good day can I do two or more of those.

 Even a conversation takes spoons!
 Most people don’t realize that “getting together for a cup of coffee” (which I can’t drink anyway) is not relaxing unwind time for me.
-While I certainly prefer to spend my spoons that way, the sad fact is, sometimes I have to choose between talking to you and buying food.
+While I certainly prefer to spend my spoons that way, the sad fact is, sometimes I have to choose between talking to you or talking to my husband.
 I might have spoons to drive to your house and back, but then none left to actually converse!
-What’s worse, most of my conversations involve explaining my illness, which is a little more scientific and emotional than “how’s your day?” so talking even takes an extra spoon!
+(That's when I space out and forget what I'm saying.)
+What’s worse, most of my conversations involve explaining my illness, which is a little more scientific and emotional than “how’s your day?” so explaining takes more spoons, and then I'm all triggered and nervous about it, so I drain even more spoons.

 Takeaway